A Singapore Government Agency Website How to identify

 This approach transforms traditional manual labour into higher-value, more enjoyable work.
 This will appeal to younger generations by offering the convenience of monitoring robots from air-conditioned environments rather than performing physically demanding tasks outdoors.

-CNA and Zaobao recently reported on NEA’s deployment of our automated robots to clean waterways in Sungei Seletar, the first project to tap on the 5G network to clean up waste in waterways.
+CNA and ZaoBao recently reported on NEA’s deployment of our automated robots to clean waterways in Sungei Seletar, the first project to tap on the 5G network to clean up waste in waterways.
 This not only helps to improve the working environment and safety of cleaners, it also raises cleaning efficiency by 80%.

 DSC09361.jpg